esamattis/react-zorm/README.md

 Features / opinions

+-   No controlled inputs
+-   No React components, just a React hook
--   Validation on the client and the browser
+-   Validation on the client and the server
     -   When your server supports `FormData` like [Remix!](https://remix.run/)
 -   Nested / array / object fields
--   No controlled inputs

 ## Install